mathigon/textbooks/content/polyhedra/content.md

     include svg/tessellations/pentagons-3.svg
 :::

-So far, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.
-No one knows if there are any others, or if these 15 are the only ones.
+Over time, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.

 ---
 > id: pentagons
 > goals: shapes

-Can you make tessellations using some of these irregular pentagons?
+Two years later, in 2017, _Michaël Rao_ published a proof that there are no other possibilities, except the 15 that had already been found.
+Can you make a tessellation using all of them?

     figure: .tessellation
       x-polypad